 Even within the lifetime of today’s baby-boomers, there have been revolutionary changes in how we eat.
 While the standard Anglo-Irish staples of meat and potatoes haven’t disappeared, they’ve been joined by pizza and pho, kimchi and kebabs.

 Based on my website, australianfoodtimeline.com.au, this is history in digestible chunks with big helpings of tasty trivia and a generous dash of nostalgia.
 How did Tim Tams get their name?
 Why was Australia’s first commercial olive oil produced in a prison?
 Did an Australian firm really market Dugong paté?
 The book answers these questions and many, many more.

-A Timeline of Australian Food, published by NewSouth Publishing, is now available in all good bookstores, from the usual online stores and from Bob Byrne’s Australia Remember When store.
+A Timeline of Australian Food, published by NewSouth Publishing, is now available from the usual online stores and from Bob Byrne’s Australia Remember When store.
 If your bookstore doesn’t have it they can order it for you.